Iran

 The Iranian judicial authorities have denied a request for review of the heavy prison sentence handed down against Esmail Abdi, the former secretary general of Iranian Teachers’ Trade Association (ITTA), the largest Iranian teachers’ organisation.
 Since November 2016, Abdi, a 44-year-old high school mathematics teacher, has been serving a six-year prison sentence for his peaceful activism in support of labour rights.
 Abdi was arrested on 27 June 2015 by the Islamic Revolutionary Guard Corps’ intelligence arm, a week after being barred from leaving Iran to attend an international teachers’ conference in Canada.
 In February 2016, Judge Abolqasem Salavati of the Revolutionary Court sentenced him to six years in prison for “propaganda against the State” and “collusion against national security”.
 The verdict was upheld upon appeal.

-On 16 June 2016 Abdi ended his hunger strike after more than 30 days when judicial authorities agreed to consider reviewing his sentence.
-In a letter of 30 April 2017, Abdi announced his second hunger strike until his case was investigated outside the State security apparatus.
+after more than 30 days when judicial authorities agreed to consider reviewing his sentence.
+In a letter of 30 April 2017, Abdi announced his second hunger strike

 On 5 October labour activist Mohammad Jarrahi died from a thyroid cancer that was left untreated while he was held as a political prisoner in Iran’s Tabriz Prison.
 Jarrahi, a construction painter, was first arrested in Tabriz, northwestern Iran, in 2008 and charged with “propaganda against the state” for handing out labour leaflets.
 He was sentenced to a year in prison, but the sentence was suspended because judicial procedures were not followed correctly.
 He was then arrested again in Tabriz in May 2011 along with fellow labour activist Shahrokh Zamani, who died of a heart attack in September 2015 after being denied medical care in Rajaee Shahr Prison.
 They had been sentenced to five years in prison each for distributing labour movement newsletters and campaigning to form independent workers’ organisations.

 On 12 September 2017 Mahmoud Beheshti-Langroudi, the former spokesman for the Iranian Teachers’ Trade Association (ITTA), was taken to Evin Prison in Tehran to serve the sentences that were handed down against him for his peaceful defense of labour rights.
-The imprisoned teachers’ rights activist pledged to continue his hunger strike until his 14-year combined prison sentence is reviewed in a public trial.
+The imprisoned teachers’ rights activist pledged to continue his hunger strike

 The Revolutionary Court in Tehran has sentenced the 57-year-old to prison three separate times during the past ten years.
 Beheshti-Langroudi was first sentenced to four years in prison in 2007 for attending a demonstration alongside thousands of workers demanding better employment conditions; then, to five years in prison in 2010 for protesting the abuse of teachers’ rights in Iran; and, lastly, to another five years in prison in 2015 for participating in a peaceful teachers’ rights rally.
-He was previously arrested on 6 September 2015 to serve his sentences but was released in May 2016 after going on a 22-day hunger strike.
+He was previously arrested on 6 September 2015 to serve his sentences but was released in May 2016 after going on a 22-day hunger strike

 Thirteen workers of the Haft Tappeh sugarcane company, one of Iran’s largest and oldest agricultural companies in the Khuzestan Province, were arrested on 26 July for demanding unpaid wages and benefits since April.
 While five workers were released the next day, eight workers remained in custody without bail.
 According to the Free Workers Union of Iran (FWUI), judicial authorities refused to reveal where the detainees were being held and rejected requests to release them on bail.